sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I graduated with an MSc degree in 2019 and will kick off my doctoral studies in September 2020.
-If possible, I am also very excited to teach certain undergrad courses in the near future!
+I am very excited to teach certain undergrad courses, if possible, in the near future!